 Notes for Caledon

 Caledon traffic and Provincial Offences Act matters from Caledon OPP and the Town of Caledon bylaw are heard at the Caledon POA Court on Old Church Road.
-Criminal matters from Caledon fall under Peel Region and proceed at the Davis Courthouse in Brampton.
+Criminal matters from Caledon proceed at the Orangeville Courthouse on Louisa Street.

 Charged with prohibited driving?